-- Preheat the oven to 204°C. Cut a large piece of foil or greaseproof paper.
+- Preheat the oven to 400ºF (204ºC).
+Cut a large piece of foil or parchment paper.

-- In the centre of the foil or greaseproof paper, place the beetroot, sliced brown onion and peeled garlic cloves and season with ¼ teaspoon salt and 2 tablespoons oil.
-Wrap tightly and transfer to a baking tray.
-Bake for 40–45 minutes or until the beetroot is tender.
+- In the center of the foil or parchment, place beets, sliced yellow onion and peeled garlic cloves and season with ¼ teaspoon salt and 2 tablespoons oil.
+Wrap tightly and transfer to a baking sheet.
+Bake for 40 to 45 minutes or until the beets are tender.
 Let cool slightly.

-- Transfer the cooked beetroot, onions, garlic and all the juices to a blender along with ½ cup water, 1½ tablespoons balsamic vinegar, ¼ teaspoon salt and 2 tablespoons oil.
+- Transfer the cooked beets, onions, garlic and all the juices to a blender along with ½ cup water, balsamic 1 ½ tablespoons vinegar, ¼ teaspoon salt and 2 tablespoons oil.
 Blend until smooth and silky.

 - Serve chilled and garnish with parsley, if using.